CryptoGrampy/android-termux-monero-node/README.md

 1. Run this code AT YOUR OWN RISK and READ THE CODE (and feel free to reach out if you have any improvements 😜).

-2. You WILL lose data saved on your microSD card.
+2. You WILL (likely) lose data saved on your microSD card.
 Backup before running this code.

 3. If things go awry, delete all of the Termux apps you're about to install, and all will be back to normal.